thezerobit/lisp/README.md

   * call built-in functions
   * QUOTE
   * IF (false and empty list are false)
+  * numerical comparison, gt, lt, gte, lte
+  * = and != comparison for all types

 * built-in functions
   * print and println